JetBrains/teamcity-documentation/topics/pull-requests.md

 When adding this build feature, you need to specify a VCS root and select a VCS hosting type.
 Other settings depend on the selected VCS hosting type.

-This feature extends the original branch specification of VCS roots, attached to the current build configuration, to include pull requests that match the specified filtering criteria.
+This feature extends the original branch specification of [VCS roots](vcs-root.md), attached to the current build configuration, to include pull requests that match the specified filtering criteria.

 <note>

-The branch specification of the VCS root __must not__ contain patterns matching pull request branches.
+* The branch specification of the VCS root __must not__ contain patterns matching pull request branches.
+* If you want to trigger builds __only__ on pull requests, leave the branch specification of the VCS root empty.

 </note>